Gianni Mammolotti

 Giovanni "Gianni" Mammolotti (born 23 January 1950) is an Italian cinematographer.
 He teaches Cinematography at the Centro Sperimentale di Cinematografia in Rome and is a member of A.I.C.
 Italian Association of Authors of Cinematographic Photography.
 Gianni Mammolotti has been working in film and television for over 30 years.

+In 2024 Gianni Mammolotti won the award for Best Cinematography at the Terni International Film Festival for Jordan River’s film Joachim and the Apocalypse.